Karce/gupaxtk/IDEAS.md

 Show the summuray of what will change between releases before updating to newer release.
 ### Check signature of updates with Gupaxx
 let the build in updater of Gupaxx check the signature of the release to confirm that the releases has been signed by the right key.

 ## Donation
 ### Donation transparency
-So that user can see how much is given to this project and make their own opinion of if enough donations have been given or not, the history of donation should be made visible with the viewkey available.
+So that user can see how much is given to this project and make their own opinion of it if enough donations have been given or not, the history of donation should be made visible with the viewkey available.

 ## XvB
 keeping track of participation history in rounds and showing results in the XvB tab.